On PPT Square Conjecture: Finite dimensional case

-However, to examine the image of $C_d$ under a PPT map $T$ we need more information.
-To this end we will look more closely at the self-duality of the cone $C_{cp}$.
-To do this we define, cf Exercise 11.5.21 in \cite{KR} or/and \cite{Kaplan}.
+However, to examine the image of $C_d$ under a PPT map $\varphi$ we need more informations about PPT maps.
+As the first step we recall Evans result on $n+1$ positive maps \cite{Evan}.
+For $n+1$ positive map $\varphi$ the matrix inequality